albertck15/LotteryApplication/README.md

 + Simulates what if you would've played a fix-ticket tactic over the years.
 (Not available yet, I keep upgrading my app)💻

 ### Installation 🔧
-Set up a database named "drawsOfOtoslotto",
-Replace user, password, connection in resources/sql.properties, *I will write a setup method that will sets up the tables after that, currently thats not included, just realized that would've be very helpful when starting the application first time.*
+Set up a database named "drawsOfOtoslotto" (*Or you can customise it of course, just make sure you write the correct connection path to the properties too*), Replace user, password, connection in resources/sql.properties (*Dates are 1980-01-01 as a default starter dates, at the first run these will be updated*).
+❗ Run **src/Setup.java** first for setting up the tables in the database ❗ After that, you can start the program with the **src/hu/csercsak_albert/lottery_app/main/Main.java** file.
+The first updating after starting the program will take around 1min and 15secs.

+Enjoy! 🍀